Updated on April 22, 2021

 This is an exciting time for our community, as vaccine becomes available to a wider portion of our population.
-So, what should 1a and 1b, Tier 1 individuals expect when they make an appointment for a vaccine at the Fairgrounds?
+So, what should people expect when they make an appointment for a vaccine at the Fairgrounds?
 Here is a step-by-step guide to Public Health’s Vaccine Site at the Skagit County Fairgrounds.

 Step 1: Registration

 We ask that if you can register online, to please do so.
 If you need assistance, you can call our vaccine hotline at (360) 416-1500.
-The hotline is available in English and Spanish, Monday – Saturday , from 8:00 a.m. to 5:00 p.m.
+The hotline is available in English and Spanish, Monday – Friday from 9am-4pm and Saturday from 9am-3pm.

 There are very minimal barriers to accessing a vaccine.
 The federal government is covering the cost of vaccine, making it no-cost for those with or without insurance.
-Some vaccine locations may submit an administrative fee to your insurance if you have insurance.
-Skagit County Fairgrounds vaccine site will not request any insurance information or bill an administrative fee.
 When you arrive, you will not be expected to provide insurance information or residency information.
-It is truly the goal of the County to provide vaccine to all those who want it.
+It is truly the goal of the County to provide vaccine to all those who want it!

 Step 2: Arriving at the site